PREPARING A YACHT FOR TRANSPORT AND SHIPPING

 Important factors to consider when transporting a superyacht

-It’s important that transportation companies know when the yacht needs to reach its end destination; of course, the earlier that transportation is arranged, the more likely their scheduling requirements can be met.
+It’s crucial that transportation companies know when the yacht needs to reach its end destination; of course, the earlier that transportation is arranged, the more likely their scheduling requirements can be met.
 Established yacht transporters are seasoned pros at working to tight deadlines, with most yachts shipped within two weeks or sooner of initial contact.

 Sometimes, time is extremely short and there is no room for mistakes; Farber told Yachting Pages, “A client confirmed that the yacht would be ready less than a week before the ocean freight departure date, so we had a lot to do in a short time”.